mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: struct CcPathNode * sub

-        Link to substitute side-effects to path segment of a substitute-starting node.
+        Link to substitute side-effect to originating path node.

         Substitute paths are used when there are multiple possible side-effects (interactions with encountered piece), which do not alter path of a